 Holistic stewardship means a healthy planet.
 Biodynamic farms integrate plants, animals, water, air and soil into a regulating ecosystem.

 We currently have about 14 acres in vegetable production.
-Our two-acre Corner Garden supplies the farm store, and feeds the children at our Waldorf School and those attending our Farm Camps and Visiting Students Program.
+Our two-acre Agawamuck 12 Star Fields (formerly known as the Corner Garden) supplies the farm store, and feeds the children at our Waldorf School and those attending our Farm Camps and Visiting Students Program.
 The other 12 acres supply our Community Supported Agriculture (CSA) program, as well as our Greenmarket and Farmers Market booths in New York City and the Hudson Valley.
 In addition, we grow about 60 acres of Biodynamic grain – 15 acres of rye for our bakery, and an additional 45 acres of triticale, spelt, barley and oats for livestock feed.

 The remaining acreage is a combination of forests and fields that support our dairy herd by providing grass for their nourishment.
 In turn, the herd provides the ‘black gold’ (manure) for our compost which fertilizes and builds the health of the soil.
 As an added bonus, the herd produces roughly 1,000 pounds of milk a day on average – that amounts to about 45,625 gallons per year!
 We sell the milk in our store and use it to produce cheese, yogurt, probiotic smoothies, buttermilk and quark in our creamery.